edoelas/tfgBlog/_posts/2020-05-29-Image post-processing.md

 - **Reading the image**: this part is done by the skimage package so we will not worry about the speed of this part.
 - **Down-scaling image**: to downscale the image we also use a function of the skimage package that is really fast, so we won't worry about this part.
 - **Reducing the amount of colours**:  this is a custom function that uses numpy arrays operations to reduce the amount of colours as much as possible without being noticeable for the human eye.
-- **Getting the colours of the palette**: this function reads a image a creates a list with its colours.
+- **Getting the colours of the palette**: this function reads an image and creates a list with its colours.
 Since this function is just used once in every batch of images it is not a problem and it is already quite fast.
 - **Remapping the colours of the image**: this is the most important function and the one that takes most of the time.
 What it does is changing the colours of one image for the closest one in a palette.

 ## Benchmarks